ROCm/ROCm.github.io/ROCmPCIeFeatures.md

 Legend:

 ___1___ : GPU Frame Buffer BAR – In this example it happens to be 256M, but typically this will be size of the GPU memory (typically 4GB+).
-This BAR has to be placed < 2^40 to allow peer-to-peer access from other current generation AMD GPUs.
+This BAR has to be placed < 2^40 to allow peer-to-peer access from other GFX8 AMD GPUs.
+For GFX9 (Vega GPU) the BAR has to be placed < 2^44 to allow peer-to-peer access from other GFX9 AMD GPUs.

 ___2___ : Doorbell BAR – The size of the BAR is typically will be < 10MB (currently fixed at 2MB) for this generation GPUs.
 This BAR has to be placed < 2^40 to allow peer-to-peer access from other current generation AMD GPUs.